tj-actions/verify-changed-files/README.md

 # verify-changed-files
 A github action to verify that certian files did or did not change during a workflow execution.

+> NOTE: :warning:
+> * This action only detects files that have pending uncommited changes during the workflow execution, for running a specific step when a file changes relative to the default branch see: https://github.com/tj-actions/changed-files

 ```yaml
 ...